Betweenmatt/TastyScript/Wiki/README.md

 # Looping

 There are a couple ways to have a recursive loop, depending on the results needed. **Note:** *DO NOT* create uncontrolled loops by calling a function into another function!
-This will cause a stack overflow exception at around 500 iterations.
+This will cause a stack overflow exception very quickly.
 ```
 *WRONG!!!:*